truemark/docker-hub-to-aws-ecr/README.md

 	--aws-region "us-west-2" --docker-namespace "truemark" --docker-username "username" \
 	--docker-password "password" --skopeo-opts "--multi-arch all"

+# Requirements

+In order to use this utility you'll need to provide login credentials to Docker Hub and configure credentials in an AWS profile with access to ECR.

 ## Process

 This utility generates a list of images within a Docker namespace (ie;